seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 Or else you get no beef of Grumio.

 **KATHARINA**
-Then both, or one, or any thing thou wilt.
+Then both, or one, or anything thou wilt.

 **GRUMIO**
 Why then, the mustard without the beef.